-Having traveled the world to compete for the United States at national and world figure skating competitions, I have experienced my fair share of heart-pounding moments and hosted butterflies in my stomach more times than not.
-The nerves figure skaters feel when performing are no different than during tough interviews, important presentations, or uncomfortable conversations with co-workers and bosses.
-Next time you find yourself in a high pressure situation where stakes are high, try these tips to help you exude grace and poise.
+I have traveled the world competing for the United States in figure skating competitions, so I know a thing or two about nerves.
+In fact, the nerves skaters feel when performing are not too different from those during tough interviews, important presentations, or uncomfortable conversations with co-workers and bosses.
+If you find yourself in a high-pressure situation where the stakes are high, try these tips to help you exude grace and poise.

 1. Don’t let them see you sweat!

-In figure skating, the ones who receive the highest scores do not necessarily possess the best technique—instead, they are the ones who sell the performance to the audience and invoke the attitude that they deserve the gold.
-Similarly, if you go into a job interview doubting your abilities and questioning whether you deserve the position compared to other applicants, you will convey that lack of confidence will show through and lessen your chances of being hired.
+Just like in figure skating, those who receive the highest scores are not always the ones with the best technique.
+Instead, they are usually the ones who sold their performance to the audience and conveyed that they deserved to win.
+Similarly, if you go into a job interview doubting your abilities compared to other applicants, a lack of confidence will show through and lessen your chances of being hired.

-3. No matter how inconsequential it seems, practice makes perfect.
+3. No matter how small it seems, practice makes perfect.

-No matter what we do, obstacles will always come up: our luggage might not arrive after overseas flights, competitors can be less than friendly, and illness can strike on the day of competition.
-We all receive curveballs, so let’s be ready for it.
-When things don’t go our way, let’s be flexible and shake it off as best we can.
-If anything, appreciate the adversity as an opportunity to grow stronger, and feel excited about the prospect of thriving even when conditions are less than ideal—you will feel a much greater sense of achievement!
+No matter what we do, obstacles will always come up: our luggage might not arrive after an international flight, competitors can be hostile, and we might get sick on the day of competition.
+Instead of getting caught off guard, let’s be prepared for it.
+When things don’t go according to plan, let’s be flexible and roll with the punches as best as we can.
+If anything, see adversity as an opportunity to grow stronger and feel excited about thriving even under less than ideal conditions—you will feel a much greater sense of achievement!

 Ask Levo Mentor Fran Hauser, President, Digital at Time Inc. Style & Entertainment Group, how she handles high pressure situations.